armando-valencia/bitbucket-confetti/README.md

 ## Usage

+### Automatic Mode
 1. Visit any Bitbucket pull request page (e.g., `https://bitbucket.org/yourteam/yourrepo/pull-requests/123`)
-2. When the PR is merged, confetti will automatically appear!
+2. When the PR is merged (while you're watching), confetti will automatically appear!

+### Manual Mode (Already-Merged PRs)
+If you visit a PR that's already merged, you'll see a "🎉 Celebrate!" button in the bottom-right corner.
+Click it to trigger confetti anytime!

+### Settings
-3. Click the extension icon to open settings and:
+Click the extension icon to open settings and:
 - Choose your preferred confetti level
 - Test the confetti effect with the "Test Confetti" button

 ## Confetti Levels